NEW: Heist has been jailed on a Santa Rosa County warrant

 But for Morgan Heist, forgiving her mom may not be easy.

 “I hope to eventually forgive her one day for myself, not for her,” she said.

 Brenda Heist vanished in February 2002 after last being seen dropping off her children at school.

-However, her request was denied, Schofield said earlier.
+However, her request was denied, police said.

 It wasn’t long before she was approached by two males and a female who asked her what was wrong.
 After she told them what had happened, they invited her to hitchhike with them down to Florida.

 “At a whim, she decided at that very moment, she would go along with them,” Schofield said.

 Schofield spoke to Heist at length after she turned herself in.

 “She was very emotional; she hung her head; she’s ashamed.
 She was crying when I met with her.
 She knows what she did was completely wrong, but all that while, she’d never made one effort to call or contact her family at all,” Schofield said.